 - Wes Tourangeau, Postdoctoral Fellow on Reconciling Holistic Management Practice and Science, 2017-2019 – off to an LTA at SMU

-- Ellen Chappell, MES 2019, Understanding attachment to utilitarian landscapes and wind energy support in the Chignecto area – kept her as a statistical analyst until the Provincial government hired her away.
+- Ellen Chappell, MES 2019, Understanding attachment to utilitarian landscapes and wind energy support in the Chignecto area – kept her on as a statistical analyst until Health Canada hired her away, though we continue to collaborate.

 - Yan Chen, MES 2016, Understanding youth landscape perceptions and mapping landscape values via social media – returned to start in IDPhD with me and Mike Smit starting in 2018.